pawandai/BrowserUI_Profile/README.md

-This is the concept portfolio that I built using html, css and javascript.
-Now, I wanted to remaster this using Next.js
+This was the concept portfolio that I built using html, css and javascript.
+Now, I want to remaster this using Next.js

 # Checkout the original website that I built a long time ago

 [Portfolio](https://pawandai.github.io/portfolio/)
+This is not responsive, so you might need to zoom out to fit all the contents in the viewport.

 ## Getting Started